 Sample employers include: Ashoka, Bill & Melinda Gates Foundation, Clinton Health Access Intiative, Coalition for Green Capital, Eat the Change, Kiva, RedF, Robin Hood Foundation, Sesame Workshop, Bridgespan, Wellspring and WWF.

-Student interested in the space explore roles in Strategy, Economics, Finance, Marketing, Management and Leadership.
+Students interested in the space explore roles in Strategy, Economics, Finance, Marketing, Management and Leadership.
 Skills are applied to long-rang planning or other important public administration functions to understand and engage with business stakeholders.

 Operating at the intersection of government and business can differentiate you in your private sector career: